timburgan/sqlite-timezone-to/POLICIES.md

 ### Changes to Terms
 - These Terms of Service may be updated from time to time.
 Continued use of the Extension constitutes acceptance of the updated terms.

-If you have any inquiries or issues, please contact the developer directly.

-## Refund Policy

-We strive to ensure your satisfaction with the SQLite Timezone Extension (the "Extension").
-If you are not satisfied with your purchase, the following refund policy applies.

-### Eligibility for Refunds
-- Refunds are only available within **30 days of the purchase date**.
-- To be eligible for a refund, you must provide proof of purchase (e.g., receipt or transaction ID).
-- Refunds will not be granted for issues arising from failure to test the Extension during the 30-day trial period.

-### Process for Refunds
-- To request a refund, please contact the developer directly at sqlite@timburgan.com.
-- Include your proof of purchase and a brief explanation of your refund request.
-- Refunds will be processed within **7 business days** of approval.

-### Limitations
-- Refunds will be issued to the original payment method only.
-- Requests made after the 30-day refund window will not be considered.
-- The Extension is sold **as-is**, and refunds are not granted for damages, incompatibility, or issues outside the developer's control.

-### Changes to Refund Policy
-- This Refund Policy may be updated from time to time.
-Continued use of the Extension constitutes acceptance of the updated policy.

-If you have any questions or concerns, please reach out to the developer directly.

 ## Privacy Policy